-The storey-height criteria will be removed.
-This effectively means any HMO that is occupied by five or more persons who form two or more separate households, and who share basic amenities such as a kitchen, bathroom or toilet, will require a licence.
+The storey-height criteria has been removed.
+This means any HMO that is occupied by five or more persons who form two or more separate households, and who share basic amenities such as a kitchen, bathroom or toilet, will require a licence.
 See Section 254 of the Housing Act 2004 for the definitions of HMOs.

-The government is also introducing the following measures regarding room sizes that will be included as mandatory conditions on Licences.
+The government has also introduced the following measures regarding room sizes that will be included as mandatory conditions on Licences: